Bradford protein assay: Disadvantages

-The Bradford assay is linear over a short range, typically from 0 µg/mL to 2000 µg/mL, often making dilutions of a sample necessary before analysis.
+The Bradford assay is linear over a short range, typically from 0 μg/mL to 2000 μg/mL, often making dilutions of a sample necessary before analysis.
 In making these dilutions, error in one dilution is compounded in further dilutions resulting in a linear relationship that may not always be accurate.

 Basic conditions and detergents, such as SDS, can interfere with the dye's ability to bind to the protein through its side chains.
-However, there are some deterd protein, it is possible that the concentration measured will be inaccurate.

 The reagents in this method tend to stain the test tubes.
 Same test tubes cannot be used since the stain would affect the absorbance reading.
 This method is also time sensitive.
 When more than one solution is tested, it is important to make sure every sample is incubated for the same amount of time for accurate comparison.

+A limiting factor in using Coomassie-based protein determination dyes stems from the significant variation in color yield observed across different proteins This limiting factor is notably evident in collagen-rich protein samples, like pancreatic extracts, where both the Lowry and Bradford methods tend to underestimate protein content.

 It is also inhibited by the presence of detergents, although this problem can be alleviated by the addition of cyclodextrins to the assay mixture.

 Much of the non-linearity stems from the equilibrium between two different forms of the dye which is perturbed by adding the protein.
 The Bradford assay linearizes by measuring the ratio of the absorbances, 595 over 450 nm.
 This modified Bradford assay is approximately 10 times more sensitive than the conventional one.

 The Coomassie Blue G250 dye used to bind to the proteins in the original Bradford method readily binds to arginine and lysine groups of proteins.
 This is a disadvantage because the preference of the dye to bind to these amino acids can result in a varied response of the assay between different proteins.
 Changes to the original method, such as increasing the pH by adding NaOH or adding more dye have been made to correct this variation.
 Although these modifications result in a less sensitive assay, a modified method becomes sensitive to detergents that can interfere with sample.

+Future of Bradford Protein Assay

+New modifications for an improved Bradford Protein Assay have been underway that specifically focuses on enhancing detection accuracy for collagen proteins.
+One notable modification involves incorporating small amounts, approximately .0035%, of sodium dodecyl sulfate (SDS).
+This inclusion of SDS has been shown to result in a fourfold increase in color response for three key collagen proteins—Collagen types I, III, and IV—while simultaneously decreasing the absorbance of non-collagen proteins, to bring the response curve closer between non-collagen protein and collagen protein.

+This simple modification in the preparation of the reagent resulted in Bradford Assays to produce similar response curves for both collagen and non-collagen proteins, expanding the use of Bradford Assays in samples containing high collagen proteins.